-Thanks for dropping by.
+Attention and tenderness–yes!
+And a bit of anger and grief along the way, too.
 I’m a poet and writer who’s rattled by our apparent disregard for the “fountain of energy flowing through a circuit of soils, plants, and animals.”
-That’s Aldo Leopold’s definition of land, as laid out in his clarion call to get over ourselves as the only living things on earth that matter: A Sand County Almanac.
+That’s Aldo Leopold’s definition of land, as laid out in his clarion call to protect all of nature: A Sand County Almanac.
 I was the child who headed to the lake or into the woods with a bag of books and notebooks.
-Land and the water that turns it into watersheds remain inexhaustible sources of inspiration.
+Land and the water that turns land into watersheds remain inexhaustible sources of ongoingness.

-But I’m also the adult who’s happy to visit—online—the drawings of a young Irish artist whose work I discovered at one of my favorite bookstores, or to click through to a friend’s newly published poem.
+But I’m also the adult who’s happy to visit—online—my friend’s newest paintings. or to click through to another friend’s newly published poem.
 That sort of immediate access to another kind of inspiration can be breathtaking for those of us who grew up without computers.